IreneFlorez/BikeShare/README.md

 This Python script is written to explore data related to bike share systems for Chicago, New York City, and Washington.
 It imports data from csv files and computes descriptive statistics from the data.
 It also takes in users' raw input to create an interactive experience in the terminal to present these statistics.

 ## How to run the script
-You can run the script using a Python integrated development environment (IDE) such as Spyder.
-To install Spyder, you will need to [download the Anaconda installer](https://www.anaconda.com/download/).
-This script is written in Python 3, so you will need the Python 3.x version of the installer.
-After downloading and installing Anaconda, you will find the Spyder IDE by opening Anaconda Navigator.
+This script is written in Python 3 and uses pandas, numpy, datetime, time, and csv packages.
+You will need all of these packages and Python 3 to be able to launch the script.
+Launch the bikeshare.py file from your terminal and you will see a prompt that will guide your experience reviewing the bikeshare data and reading relevant data analysis.

 ## Datasets
 The datasets used for this script contain bike share data for the first six months of 2017.
 You can access the original data files here [Chicago](https://www.divvybikes.com/system-data), [New York City](https://www.citibikenyc.com/system-data), [Washington](https://www.capitalbikeshare.com/system-data).
 Some data wrangling, to reduce columns and reformat, has been performed to condense these files to the core six columns used in this project.
 This makes the analysis and the evaluation in this project more straightforward.